jpmrdad26/Projetos-Ciencia-de-dados/README.md

 jupyter notebook
 ```

-3 - Gere a imagem do docker
+3 - A partir da raiz do projeto, gere a imagem do docker

 ```powershell
 cd app